rohini-banerjee/WSNH-seg-for-class/README.md

 ### Data

 The skin lesion data is open-source and available through the [ISIC Archive](https://challenge.isic-archive.com/data/#2017).
-Images (`images`) and corresponding ground truth masks (`masks_gt`) for each phase should be structured as follows to be compliant with the codebase:
+Images (`images`) and corresponding ground truth masks (`masks_gt`) for each phase should be structured as follows to be compliant with the codebase.
+(NOTE: Under `images` please specify three subdirectories for each class):
 ``` bash
 .
 ├── ...